Drug and Alcohol Rehab in Exeter

 Inpatient programmes are intensive and require patients to stay in the clinic for about six to eight weeks.
 During this time, they will receive treatments from qualified counsellors, therapists, psychologists and psychiatrists.
-Typical treatments include:

-- Individual counselling
+- Individual therapy

 - 12 Step work

-- Cognitive behavioural therapy (CBT)
+- Cognitive Behavioural Therapy (CBT)

 - Group therapy